DillonSW/Capstone_Team_5/Documentation/Signoffs/Security_Locks.md

 **• The "state" of the locks must be known at all times.**

-**• The labinet doors must remain lock in the case of power outage/blackout.**
+**• The cabinet doors must remain lock in the case of power outage/blackout.**

 ![image](https://user-images.githubusercontent.com/100805322/204165855-432babae-403e-43d8-9ac5-47d1b4751871.png)